-Cellars
+Cellars 5

-Repair Category N/A Notes
+Repair Category N/A

+Notes

 Electricity

-Repair Category 1
+Repair Category 3

-Notes No significant defects were apparent.
+Notes Sections of the electrical installation are in contact with areas where high moisture readings were evident.
+In addition, no evidence of recent testing of the installation was available at the time of inspection.
+It would be prudent for the electrical installation to be fully inspected and tested by a suitably qualified electrical contractor.
 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.

 Gas

-AND COMMENT

 Repair Category 1

-Notes No significant defects were apparent.
+Notes No significant defects were noted.

-We assume that the gas installation has been installed and maintained in line with relevant standards.
+We assume the gas installation has been installed in line with relevant standards.

-Water, plumbing and bathroom fittings

-Repair Category 1

-Notes No significant defects were apparent.
+Water, plumbing and bathroom fittings Repair Category 2 Notes Further checks could be undertaken to ensure that all pipework to drinking taps has been upgraded from the historic lead piping.
+The enamel to the bath is peeling.
 Ongoing checks should be made to plumbing fitments and sealants.
 Failure of seals can result in dampness and decay to adjoining/underlying areas.

-Heating and hot water Repair Category 1 Notes Notes No significant defects were apparent.
+Heating and hot water

+Repair Category 1 Notes No significant defects were apparent.
+Checks could again, however, be undertaken to ensure that the ble supports under the oil tank is sufficient and to manufacturers guidelines.
 We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.

 Drainage

-Repair Category 1

-Notes No significant defects were apparent.
+Repair Category 1 Notes No significant defects were apparent.
+We assume that the septic tank has been registered with SEPA and meets their requirements.